NS-VINAY0024/MERN-E-commerce-website-project/README.md

 ## 🔑 Key Features

-- User registration and authentication with OTP verification.
+- User registration and authentication with one-time password (OTP) verification.
-- Real-time cart updates and synchronization with the backend.
+- Real-time cart updates and synchronisation with the backend.
 - Payment gateway integration for smooth checkout.
 - Receipt generation and order history management.
-- Responsive design optimized for various devices.
+- Responsive design optimised for various devices.

 ---